swerdnase1902/Quantum-Computing/Real-Quantum/README.md

 ### Querying from the server
 When running on Goolge, we have to check the results the next day, which is inconvenient.
 When running on IBM, the queue could very long and sometimes we need to wait for several hours for our program to be run.

+### Set Up REST API
+Because we are now commuicating with a remote server, we need to setup some REST API calls by importing `requests` package and provide some credentials.